finalverse/finalverse/README.md

 # Finalverse Developer Overview

+**Current Release: v0.1.0 – Proof‑of‑concept MVP**

 Finalverse is an AI‑driven metaverse where players and intelligent agents co‑create persistent worlds.
-The repository contains a collection of Rust microservices, configuration files and a CLI client that demonstrate the core gameplay loop.
+This repository hosts the microservices, CLI client and plugin SDK that power the prototype.

+## Features

+- Real‑time WebSocket gateway for future 3D clients
+- AI Orchestra with pluggable LLM providers (Ollama or OpenAI)
+- Dynamic quest and story generation
+- Procedural world simulation and ecosystem services
+- Extensible plugin system for adding gameplay modules

 ## Architecture